Meet our international team

 Originally from Minsk in Belarus and now living near Vancouver, this single mother of four has been a powerful force in furthering the approach in Russia.
 So much so that there have been more Hold On To Your Kids books sold in Russian, as well as more Russian graduates of our Neufeld Intensives, than in any other language outside of English.
 Olga regularly delivers the Intensive One and Intensive Two to Russian speakers all over the world.
 Olga also organizes Dr. Neufeld’s speaking tours in Kiev and Moscow.

-Polish Program, led by Joanna Bylinka-Stochmanages our research website, projects and resources
+Polish Program, led by Joanna Bylinka

 Danish Program, led by Grete Lyngdorf